BBC iPlayer: iOS devices

 hole was followed by the BBC introducing XOR encryption on parts of the downloaded files if a genuine iPhone was not detected.

 The BBC introduced specially crafted web bugs, referrer checks and download chunk limits, such that only devices exhibiting this behaviour, i.e. a genuine iPhone handset, would be able to stream the video content.
 A cycle of updates and reverse engineering has followed such that all the various streams, both for the iPhone and Flash streaming service, are now able to be downloaded without the need for decryption or DRM circumvention.
 This has been made possible by various software which can effectively simulate a RTMP Flash client or an iPhone.
 In early December 2010, the iPhone MP3 access was being changed to use HTTPS.
 The server checks the client's certificate and only accepts connections for those issued to Apple.
 This change to the protocol not only prevents access to non-Apple devices but also disables use by a number of early-generation iPod Touch devices.

 On 28 July 2011, BBC Worldwide released an international version of the iPlayer for the iPad.
 A UK version of the iPlayer for iPad app was also launched; however, this version only allowed streaming video and did not allow any offline viewing.
 In December 2011, the iPlayer app was extended to work with the iPhone and iPod Touch.

 Nokia N96 phone

-On 18 September 2008, the BBC announced that a version will become available to the Nokia N96 mobile phone as a download service to allow viewers to watch programmes even when they are out of reach of Wi-Fi or 3G networks.
+On 18 September 2008, the BBC announced that a version would become available to the Nokia N96 mobile phone as a download service to allow viewers to watch programmes even when they are out of reach of Wi-Fi or 3G networks.
 The launch date was set of 1 October 2008.

 Shortly after on 9 September 2008, even before the BBC Nokia N96 download service had gone live, a method was published to independently download and play the iPlayer N96 3GP stream on other mobiles, Linux and macOS.